Upward-Spiral-Science/Syllabus/README.md

 - supervised vs. unsupervised
 - h < c < r < d < m < causal < mechanistic

+### Feb 9

+- bias/variance trade-off
+- clarification of questions: must be formal, must be answerable (up to causal/mechanistic).
+- answering exploratory questions, not using [vector explorer](http://vx.neurodata.io), but seeing the kinds of answers one obtains from it and doing it oneself in a jupyter notebook.

 # Outline